PhoenixAthens/Atari-6507-Development/cleanMem/README.md

   ADC   ;add to the accumulator (with carry)
   SBC   ;subtract from the accumulator (with carry)

-  ; There are no instructions to perform multiplication and subtraction in ; 6502 processor.
+  ; There are no instructions to perform multiplication and division in ; 6502 processor.
 If you want to perform multiplication, we do a series of ; additions, and a series of subtractions, if we want to perform division!
 ```